The Best Time of Year to Visit San Francisco, CA

 San Francisco is home to a large population of Irish immigrants, so St. Patrick’s Day is done right.
 The St. Patrick’s Day parade and associated festivities draw over 100,000 visitors each year.
 It’s held on a weekend (you can find the information here) and runs from 2nd and Market to Civic Center Plaza.

-If you’re looking for something a bit more low key, head to the Botanical Gardens in Golden Gate Park.
-In early spring the Magnolia’s begin to bloom and it is quite the gorgeous sight to see.
+If you’re looking for something a bit more low-key, head to the Botanical Gardens in Golden Gate Park.
+In early spring, the Magnolias begin to bloom, and it is quite the gorgeous sight to see.

 Things to Do in April in San Francisco

-If you’re a movie buff, the world renowned San Francisco International Film Festival takes place over two weeks in April.
+If you’re a movie buff, the world-renowned San Francisco International Film Festival takes place over two weeks in April.
 The festival showcases over 150 films from over 50 countries.
 Events are typically held in the famous Castro Theater in the Castro neighborhood and the Kabuki Theater in Japantown.

 Things to Do in May in San Francisco

 A unique event to experience is the Bay to Breakers race.
 You can walk, jog, run, or simply watch this festive 12k race.
-It starts on the Embarcadero (by the Bay) and ends at the Great Highway (by the ocean aka breakers).
-Many people dress up in themed costumes while others decide to wear nothing at all.
+It starts on the Embarcadero (by the Bay) and ends at the Great Highway (by the ocean, aka Breakers).
+Many people dress up in themed costumes, while others decide to wear nothing at all.

-Another colorful event in San Francisco is Carnaval which takes place at the end of the month in the Mission.
-It’s a two day festival celebrating Latin American music that culminates with a Grand Parade on Sunday.
+Another colorful event in San Francisco is Carnaval, which takes place at the end of the month in the Mission.
+It’s a two-day festival celebrating Latin American music that culminates with a Grand Parade on Sunday.

 Summer in San Francisco